kkamara/kkamara/README.md

   I use the free Windows app [f.lux](https://justgetflux.com) for making the computer screen easier on the eyes.

   When did I start learning Rust?
 I began learning Rust on 04-Feb-2026 with Rust version 1.93.0.
+I completed the Rust book in 30 days [here](https://github.com/kkamara/rust).

   </details>